EESSI/docs/docs/test-suite/usage.md

 ```

 !!! note
-    When using `--list`, checks are only generated based on available modules.
+    When using `--list`, checks are only generated based on modules that are available in the system where the `reframe` command is invoked.

     The system partitions specified in your ReFrame configuration file are *not* taken into account when using `--list`.